silvers2000/Huffman-Coding/README.md

    - After compression, navigate to the Analysis tab
    - View the frequency table of characters
    - Examine the histogram visualization

-3. **Visualization**:
-   - Navigate to the Visualization tab
-   - Click "Animate Tree Construction" to see the Huffman tree being built
-   - Adjust animation speed as needed
-   - View the code table showing the binary codes for each character

 ## Troubleshooting